urnest/urnest/README.md

     -   odin/test a couple of tests of odin itself

--   xju has my C++ classes for things like posix threads, exception handling, assertions; if there is a theme it is providing classes that are hard to misuse
+-   xju has my C++ classes etc for things like posix threads, exception handling, assertions; if there is a theme it is providing classes that are hard to misuse and that leverage C++ strengths:
+        - type safety
+        - RAII
       status: usable

 -   btt is a simple time tracker, it uses fltk1.3 for UI